 I am a Malaysian of Jaffna Tamil extraction.
 My late father was a Seremban born Malaysian but my Mother, also now deceased, was a Jaffna girl.
 Just as the Malays of the peninsular index the notion of a homeland with the term Tanah Melayu, the Tamils of Jaffna use the term Elam.
 Unlike the Indians and Chinese populations of Malaysia, the majority of whom came under the auspices of the British, the Tamils of Sri Lanka are the descendants of the subjects of ancient Tamil Kingdoms.
 As such, they have a sense of attachment and entitlement to the land commonly found in those who have occupied and ruled for centuries.
 Neither the majority Sinhalese nor the minority Tamils are beholden to any compromise or ‘social contract’ that colours the way minorities belonging in Malaysia.
 I have observed the consequent violent Elam struggle from afar.
 I have experienced it vicariously through news of grandparents and aunties caught in the crossfire between the LTTE (Liberation Tigers of Tamil Elam)and the IPKF (Indian Peace Keeping Force), teenage cousins in being sent away to India and Canada as they reached their teenage years for fear of being killed by the SLA (Sri Lankan Army) or Forcibly recruited by the Tigers …. and there are many other such family situations that I have experienced vicariously, scenarios whose trauma I have felt through my mother’s emotional responses.

-My father was a pragmatist.
-“Minority Tamils need to compromise with the Sinhala majority!
+My father was a pragmatist and a dove, “Minority Tamils need to compromise with the Sinhala majority!
 Given the demographics of post-colonial Sri Lanka, armed struggle is futile ,” I can imagine him encapsulating his position.
-My mother however, was a Tigress!
+My mother however, was a Tigress at heart!
 Metaphorically speaking,that is!
 “They have taken away our language and now they will push us into to the sea!”
-She could not stand the injustices, indignities and the cruelties experienced by the Tamils and once the fighting had begun she was emotionally behind “our boys and girls” fighting with the LTTE!
+She could not stand the injustices, indignities and the cruelties experienced by the Tamils and once the war had begun she was emotionally behind “our boys and girls” fighting with the LTTE!
 You have to recall that the LTTE was not designated as a terrorist organization in Malaysia at the time of this war of independence.
-(It is much later in 2014 that the designation was given in Malaysia, while war had been lost and the LTTE decimated in 2009).
+(It is much later in 2014 that the designation was given, long after the war had been lost and the LTTE decimated in 2009).
 And my mother’s openly emotional allegiance meant serious arguments with my father.
 Although, I was more interested in questions of race, nationality and justice in my own Malaysian milieu, I absorbed all the contrasting positions and sentiments … more in On Being a Malaysian Tamil 2